Hyunlai/projectobjor/README.md

 - **Homepage Post Visibility:** The `post_list` function on the homepage currently does not filter to include the current user's own posts, only posts from followed users.
 - **Reaction Counters:** The reaction counters on the homepage are not always working correctly and may display a count of `0` even when a post has reactions.
 This is due to an inefficient database query.

-Of course.
-Here is a professionally rephrased guide for your groupmates.

 -----